infretis/infentory/puckering/README.md

 ## The transition rate

-When you approach a reasonable number of paths in your simulation you can start analyzing the output.
+📈 When you approach a reasonable number of paths in your simulation you can start analyzing the output, such as the transition rate.
 We use the weighted histogram analysis method (WHAM) for this.

 The following script calculates the rate, along with some other properties such as the crossing probability and some error estimates.

 ```bash
 inft wham -data infretis_data_4.txt -toml $(if [ -e infretis_4.toml ]; then echo infretis_4.toml ; else echo infretis.toml; fi) -lamres 0.005 -nskip 40